Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Server_transfer.md

 ---
 title: "Server  transfer"
 linkTitle: "Server transfer"
 weight: 190
----This topic describes the steps involved in a server transfer.
+--- This topic describes the steps involved in a server transfer.
 These steps include:

 - [Receiving